cssnr/web-request-action/README.md

 # Contributing

 Currently, the best way to contribute to this project is to star this project on GitHub.

-If you would like to submit a PR, please review the [CONTRIBUTING.md](CONTRIBUTING.md).

 Additionally, you can support other GitHub Actions I have published: